 By Dr. Melina Cozby

-When she first heard Fox News report describing a medical breakthrough for headache and migraine relief offered only throught dentists!– Dr. Melina Cozby of Forney Family Dentistry was skeptical.
+When she first heard a Fox News report describing a medical breakthrough for headache and migraine relief offered only throught dentists – Dr. Melina Cozby of Forney Family Dentistry was skeptical.
 "I've suffered from chronic, daily headaches for as long as I can remember," she says.
 "It sounded too good to be true!"

 By Dr. Christian Yaste